 AIV is coordinating efforts of allied business organizations to overhaul the statutes governing the classification of independent contractors and employees.
 Legal and regulatory decisions in recent years have made it increasingly difficult for Vermont employers to make use of independent contractors, and we have helped build consensus behind finally fixing this ongoing problem.

 Over the past several years, AIV played a central role in successfully pushing back on proposals to mandate specific workplace policies, as well as other proposed legislation to restrict employer flexibility and increased costs.
 Although a mandatory paid medical leave law was enacted last year, AIV is working to address compliance issues, identify and promote potential legislative changes, and now working to address proposals to create more sweeping paid leave mandates and increase the minimum wage.

 AIV is also working to address growing concerns about drug use and its impact both on Vermonters trying to enter the workforce and on employers seeking to find qualified and reliable new hires and ensure a safe workplace.
-As the Senate developed marijuana legalization this last year, AIV built a foundation of support for drug testing reform that we will be building on as related legislation might be considered next year and as the recently created Governor's Marijuana Advisory Commission considers related recommendations.
+As the Senate developed marijuana legalization in 2016, AIV built a foundation of support for drug testing reform that we will be building on as related legislation might be considered in 2018 and as the Governor's Marijuana Advisory Commission considers related recommendations.